andrew/ultimate-awesome/README.md

 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
 - [awesome-jsx](https://github.com/composite/awesome-jsx) - ⚡ A curated list of awesome JSX ecosystem and resources.
 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
+- [fucking-public-apis](https://github.com/Correia-jpv/fucking-public-apis) - A collective list of free APIs.
+With repository stars⭐ and forks🍴.
 - [awesome-porto-alegre](https://github.com/dclucas/awesome-porto-alegre) - Awesome stuff to do in Porto Alegre, RS, Brazil.
 - [awesome-appscript](https://github.com/Flozad/awesome-appscript) - A collection of awesome Apps Script Functions, resources and shiny things.
 - [awesome-galaxy](https://github.com/galaxyproject/awesome-galaxy) - Awesome resources related to Galaxy project.